 Total Productive Maintenance is a perspective on production that places both power and responsibility in the lap of the worker.
 It is an approach for improved production performance and reduced maintenance work.
 Try out a step or two outlined in this article and see what Total Productive Maintenance is all about.

-Matthew Holden is a manufacturing quality journalist, and a digital marketing consultant.
-He can be reached at email@example.com.
+Matthew Holden is a manufacturing quality journalist, and a member of the DataNet marketing team.
+He can be reached at firstname.lastname@example.org.

 About DataNet Quality Systems

 DataNet Quality Systems empowers manufacturers to improve products, processes, and profitability through real-time statistical software solutions.
 The company’s vision is to deliver trusted and capable technology solutions that allow manufacturers to create the highest quality product for the lowest possible cost.
 DataNet’s flagship product, WinSPC, provides statistical decision-making at the point of production and delivers real-time, actionable information to where it is needed most.
 With over 2500 customers worldwide and distributors across the globe, DataNet is dedicated to delivering a high level of customer service and support, shop-floor expertise, and training in the areas of Continuous Improvement, Six Sigma, and Lean Manufacturing services.